 The first thing that you need to learn how to do is understand your audience.
 At the end of the day, being a politician is all about representing the people who are your constituents.
 If you want these people to vote for you, then you need to prove to them that you understand who they are.

-Take a look at demographics.
-Do surveys.
+Take a look at your target demographics.
+Do surveys that give you real insights.
 Figure out what problems exist in the communities that you will be representing in the upcoming political election.

 Develop a Mission Statement